-Steps to Receive a Federal Direct Stafford Student or PLUS Loan
+Steps to Receive a Federal Direct Loans or a Direct PLUS Loan

-A Master Promissory Note (MPN) needs to be completed if you wish to borrow through the Federal Direct Stafford or Federal Direct PLUS Loan program.
-The Federal Direct Stafford Master Promissory Note is a legal document.
-By signing the Stafford MPN, you promise to repay your current and future Stafford loans.
+A Master Promissory Note (MPN) needs to be completed if you wish to borrow through the federal Direct Subsidized and Unsubsidized Loans or for the Direct PLUS Loan program.
+The Master Promissory Note is a legal document.
+By signing the MPN, you promise to repay current and future federal loans.
 This note is valid for 10 years and does NOT require you to complete another MPN for subsequent borrowing unless you elect to attend another institution.

-Please follow these simple steps to complete the Federal Direct Stafford Master Promissory Note (MPN) online:
+Please follow these simple steps to complete the Federal Direct Master Promissory Note (MPN) online:

-- Your Social Security Number, date of birth, permanent home address, and driver’s license number.
+- Social Security Number, date of birth, permanent home address, and driver’s license number.

-- The name of the college you plan to attend.
+- The name of the colleges/universities you plan to attend.

 - The names, addresses, and telephone number of two separate references (Please note the references must NOT be living at the same U.S. address).

-Federal Direct Stafford Loans and Federal Direct PLUS Loans are guaranteed by the Department of Education.
-The loan funds will be delivered through Electronic Funds Transfer (EFT) directly to your business office student account.
-The first disbursement will occur following 30 days into the semester.
+Federal Direct Loans and Direct PLUS Loans are guaranteed by the Department of Education.
+The loan funds will be delivered through Electronic Funds Transfer (EFT) directly to your student account.
+The first disbursement will occur 30 days into the semester.

-Federal regulations require all Federal Direct Stafford loan borrowers to complete “LOAN ENTRANCE COUNSELING” before the first disbursement of your Federal Direct Stafford loan.
-To complete this requirement, please visit studentaid.gov and click on Entrance Counseling.
+Federal Student Aid regulations require all federal Direct Loan borrowers to complete Loan Entrance Counseling before the first disbursement of your Federal Direct Loan.
+To complete this requirement, please visit studentaid.gov and click on Loan Entrance Counseling.
 The purpose of the counseling is to make you aware of your rights and responsibilities associated with student loan borrowing.

-Federal regulations require all Federal Direct Stafford loan borrowers to complete “LOAN EXIT COUNSELING” before your enrollment ends.
-To complete this requirement, please go online to studentaid.gov and click on Exit Counseling.
-The purpose of the counseling is to make you aware of your rights and responsibilities as you enter the repayment stage of your student loan borrowing.
-Please note that the Exit Counseling requirement must be met before receiving your diploma.
+Federal regulations require all federal Direct Loan borrowers to complete Loan Exit Counseling before your enrollment ends.
+To complete this requirement, please go online to studentaid.gov and click on Loan Exit Counseling.
+The purpose of the counseling is to make you aware of your rights and responsibilities as you enter the repayment stage of student loan borrowing.
+Please note that the Loan Exit Counseling requirement must be met before receiving your diploma.